 - Copy of Default notice, copy of formal demand; and

-- where the debt has been sold, copies of letters from original creditor stating that, plus letters from current creditor stating that.
+- where the debt has been sold, copies of letters from original creditor stating that, plus letters from the current creditor stating that.

 If they can produce these, they may jog your memory.
 Not all the items on the list may be available, but enough of them have to be to clarify the situation if they want to pursue you.

 After you have sent a Prove It letter

 Write to the debt collector again after a few weeks, repeat that this debt is not yours and tell them to remove the entry from your credit records with Experian, Equifax and TransUnion.
 In this case you should also inform the Credit Reference Agencies that the debt is in dispute.

-If they don’t reply with any proof after a few weeks but letters demanding payment continue to arrive, then you should write a second letter with COMPLAINT in capital letters at the top.
+If they don’t reply with any proof after a few weeks but letters demanding payment continue to arrive, then write a second letter with COMPLAINT in capital letters at the top.